-The management of the flow of goods and services is called Supply Chain Management (SCM).
-It involves all the steps of transforming raw material into finished goods.
+In this topic, we will learn about a Career in Supply chain Management.
+Managing the flow of goods and services is called Supply Chain Management (SCM).
+It involves all the steps of transforming raw materials into finished goods.

-Considering the current scenario of Indian industries, Supply Chain Management plays a very important role.
+Considering the current scenario of Indian industries, Supply Chain Management plays a vital role.

 There is a lot of scope in the field of Supply chain Management.
-This is the result of increasing limitations in a network of supply, business globalization, and proliferation, thereby reducing the product lifecycle.
-The potential of employment of a graduate is very high in our country.
+This results from increasing limitations in a network of supply, business globalization, and proliferation, thereby reducing the product lifecycle.
+Therefore, a graduate’s potential for employment is very high in our country.

-The expertise of Supply Chain Management is required everywhere.
-Some of the business sectors involve FMCG, manufacturing units, healthcare, logistics, transportation, e-commerce, restaurants, etc.
+Expertise in Supply Chain Management is required everywhere.
+Some business sectors involve FMCG, manufacturing units, healthcare, logistics, transportation, e-commerce, restaurants, etc.

 Education required for Career Supply Chain Management

-We need a bachelor’s degree for working in the logistics and supply chain management field.
+We need a bachelor’s degree to work in the logistics and supply chain management field.
 While some business organizations require a master’s degree, others may require a professional degree depending on the job profile and the responsibility to be held.

 There are internship offers for most degree programs.
 This provides an intuitive way of earning hands-on experience in this field.

-Following are the different educational levels that should be helpful in deciding the career path:
+Following are the different educational levels that should help decide the career path:

 - Bachelor’s degree in Supply Chain Management: This course focuses on the study of supply chain management, logistics, transportation, warehouse operations, inventory management, procurement and also manufacturing processes, etc.

-- Bachelor’s degree in Project Management: A bachelor’s degree in project management provides us with training in leadership skills, planning tools, organizational tools, etc. It also includes the study of various techniques and tools required for effective project management.
+- Bachelor’s degree in Project Management: A bachelor’s degree in project management provides us with training in leadership skills, planning tools, organizational tools, etc. It also includes studying various techniques and tools required for effective project management.

-- Masters in Industrial Engineering: This study helps students develop the skills needed to optimize high productivity processes.
+- Masters in Industrial Engineering: This study helps students develop the skills to optimize high-productivity processes.

-MBA in Project Management: MBA in supply chain management provide advance education for helping students develop management expertise and enhance their knowledge and skills.
+MBA in Project Management: MBA in supply chain management provides advanced education for helping students develop management expertise and enhance their knowledge and skills.

 - Ph.D. in Supply Chain Management: This program is designed to help students utilize the rising need for workers with appropriate skills.
 These skills may include research, training, and teaching.

-- DBA in Supply Chain Management: A DBA in supply chain management program helps prepare students for research work on Supply Chain Management or alternatively pursue a career in academics teaching the importance of Supply Chain Management to students pursuing bachelor’s degree.
+- DBA in Supply Chain Management: A DBA in supply chain management program helps prepare students for research work on Supply Chain Management or alternatively pursue a career in academics, teaching the importance of Supply Chain Management to students pursuing bachelor’s degrees.

-- Certificates in Supply Chain Management: These programs are designed to help students master an area of subject or topic in a short span of time.
-Once completed, they are provided with certifications specifying their expertise in that respective field or topic.
-The duration of these certifications is small ranging from three months to nine months.
+- Certificates in Supply Chain Management: These programs are designed to help students master an area of subject or topic quickly.
+Once completed, they receive certifications specifying their expertise in that field or topic.
+The duration of these certifications is small, ranging from three months to nine months.

-- Online education: These educational programs allow students to receive distance education as well as certifications online via respective schools or universities that provide such online courses.
+- Online education: These educational programs allow students to receive distance education and certifications online via respective schools or universities that provide such online courses.

 Career Path in Supply Chain Management

-Getting the right education and experience is what is needed to pursue supply chain management career path.
-After that, the next step is working for a firm or business organization and gaining experience by being a part of the supply chain management team.
+The right education and experience are needed to pursue a supply chain management career path.
+After that, the next step is working for a firm or business organization and gaining experience as part of the supply chain management team.

 Once we get adequate experience, we can enhance our skills and get promoted to supply chain manager.